nixworks/public/news/2015/12/17/index.md

 China summoned a U.S. envoy and threatened to impose sanctions on U.S. firms after Washington announced it would sell $1.83 billion of arms to Taiwan.

 ### [The United Nations Security Council unanimously adopts a resolution aimed at disrupting revenue the Islamic State  gets from oil sales, ransom payments, and other criminal activities. ](/news/2015/12/17/the-united-nations-security-council-unanimously-adopts-a-resolution-aimed-at-disrupting-revenue-the-islamic-state-gets-from-oil-sales-rans.md)
 Finance ministers from the UN Security Council on Thursday unanimously backed a resolution aimed at ramping up sanctions against the Islamic State group and cutting off its revenue flows.
-US Treasury Secretary Jacob Lew led the council&#x27;s first-ever meeting of finance ministers, shoring up a major
+US Treasury Secretary Jacob Lew led the council&#x27;s first-ever meeting of finance ministers, shoring up a maj...

 ### [The World Trade Organization approves Afghanistan's membership at its 10th ministerial conference in Nairobi, Kenya.
 Afghanistan becomes the 164th WTO member and is  the 36th least developed country (LDC) in the global trade body. ](/news/2015/12/17/the-world-trade-organization-approves-afghanistan-s-membership-at-its-10th-ministerial-conference-in-nairobi-kenya-afghanistan-becomes-the.md)
 _Context: Afghanistan's, Kenya, Nairobi, World Trade Organization, least developed country_